Close

 A privacy breach involves the improper or unauthorized collection, use, disclosure, retention or disposal of personal information.
 A privacy breach may occur within an institution or off-site and may be the result of inadvertent errors or malicious actions by employees, third parties, partners in information-sharing agreements or intruders.

 Regardless of the nature of the breach, they must be reported by the HICs to the Information and Privacy Commissioner of Ontario.
 No actual harm has to have happened to the client as a result of the breach for reporting to be required.
-More information of reporting privacy breaches can be found in the Reporting a Privacy Breach to the Commissioner Fact Sheet.

 Privacy breeches can occur in a number of different ways.